Student Teaching at a Public Pre-K in NYC

 - Taught a group of Kindergartners to count in binary on their fingers up to 1,023.

-- Made several stuffed animals and then a fully furnished house for all of them.
+- Made several stuffed animals by hand and a fully furnished house for them with an 8-year-old.

-- Conducted an empirical study of pizza from all over New York City.
+- Conducted an empirical study of pizza from all over New York City with a group of 6- and 7-year-olds.

 - Taught 5-year-olds to knit on a loom (they made their own hats).